MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-recover.md

 In addition to copying the file share contents, you must also reset permissions on the file share itself.
 To reset permissions, open an admin command prompt on the file server computer and run the **ReACL.cmd** file.
 The **ReACL.cmd** file is located in the App Service installation files in the **BCDR** directory.

 ## Restore App Service roles and services
-After the App Service databases and file share content have been restored, you next need to use PowerShell to restore the App Service roles and services.
+After the App Service databases and file share content are restored, you next need to use PowerShell to restore the App Service roles and services.
 These steps will restore App Service secrets and service configurations.

 1. Log into the App Service controller **CN0-VM** VM as **roleadmin** using the password you provided during App Service installation.
     > [!TIP]